ballerina-attic/ballerina-awslambda-deployment/README.md

 }
 ```

-4. If there are any text content in the uploaded images, collect that information and send an email to the administrator using the Ballerina GMail Connector.
+4.&nbsp;If there are any text content in the uploaded images, collect that information and send an email to the administrator using the Ballerina GMail Connector.

 ```ballerina
 import wso2/amazoncommons;